 Age-Related Changes To The Response Of Drugs–

 Elderly people react to the medications differently than younger ones.
 Although the change in age doesn’t impact the absorption rate of the drugs, aging usually changes the body fat and water composition.
 With the alteration, the water composition decreases and the body fat increases which results in causing higher concentrations of water-soluble drugs and longer half-lives of fat-soluble drugs.
+It is very important for the elderly to stay hydrated, perhaps even more than a regular adult due to their propensity to illness due to age; many men tend to use hormone replacement therapy due to all the effects that come with age.
+If water is not favored, other fluids can work as well, with a few obvious exceptions like alcoholic beverages of course.
+You should check out the Orangina Website for several options that they might like.
+Every little bit helps when it comes to something this important, so make sure you don’t let this aspect of their health fall through.

 Digoxin and few other drugs are bound to plasma proteins so that the free portion of the drug is active.
 The decrease in serum albumin level is common in elderly people with chronic illness, severe debilitation or malnutrition which can lead to higher drug blood levels.